American-Soviets • Orient Express • Made in Russia

 2022 C.C.C.P. was on stage in Houston (TX) with Front 242 and on stage in Dallas (TX), but without Rasputin Stoy (for health reasons)

-Rasputin Stoy was replaced by guest keyboard player T42, who is very well known in the U.S.A..
+Rasputin Stoy was replaced by guest keyboard player Jay Gillian from „T42“, who is very well known in the U.S.A..

-For the year 2025, C.C.C.P. a worldwide tour planned, which should be the end of all concerts.
-A farewell concert!
-For information, please visit www.cccp-americansoviets.com
+The band is planning the „Peace Tour“ for 2027, which will mark the end of all concerts.
+A farewell concert tour!
+For more information, visit www.cccp-americansoviets.com

 Albums